 IPVM started in April 2008, as the founder's, John Honovich, programming project.
 Called at that time, "IP Video Market Info", the site spidered manufacturer websites to identify and collect newly posted links / web pages.
 Here is what an earlier version of IPVM looked like:

 While IPVM is most known for its stances on industry issues, IP Video Market Info was not found to do that.
 However, a few months after the site started spidering / collecting links, we added commentary on those links.
 It led to posting about product news and quickly grew to 10,000 monthly visits.
 During 2008, it was a free experiment.

 At the beginning of 2009, we started the membership service (a few dozen signed up the first week).
-In 2012, we added in online training (135 current attendees for the 10 week course).
-Overall, now in 2013, we have 6,000+ members.
+In 2012, we added online training (with now 800+ per year trained.
+Overall, now in 2018, we have 10,000+ members.

-The chart below shows the trend in overall visits to IPVM over the past 4 years:
+The chart below shows the trend in overall visits to IPVM over the past 9 years: